Blog

 1. Avoid relying on membership revenue alone

 Events and space rentals can be huge for growing your business revenue and the potential for growth is much higher than relying on selling more hot desks each day.
+You may also want to consider offering additional services or amenities including:

 The more diverse revenue streams you have, the better.